VishakhG/automatic_cluster_detection/README.md

 # automatic_cluster_detection
-Improved cluster detection for POPSOM
+Experimenting with Improved cluster detection for POPSOM

 Trying to improve the cluster detection in POPSOM, by combining connected components that belong to the same cluster.